galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

  - *"deviance"*, evaluates the model's goodness of fit.
 The lower deviance is better.
  - *"df.resid"*, degrees of freedom in residuals used to calculate the adjusted R-square that indicates the fit quality.

-Three statistics about the random effect `site` are given in this first file : standard deviation, number of observations taken into account in the model and number of levels in the random effect.
+Three statistics about the random effect `site` are given in this first file: standard deviation, number of observations taken into account in the model and number of levels in the random effect.
 As `site` have been set as a random effect, pseudo-replication caused by the factor `site` variable is taken into account to fit the model as well as its effects on the interest variable but it is not tested so we can't make any conclusion regarding